-- 5.3.1 The vacancy rate for 2020/21 has decreased from the previous year with 15 vacant commercial units (at the time of the audit) compared to 16 in the previous period.
-This equates to a 9% vacancy rate which is also favourable when compared to the National High Streets Vacancy figure of 11.5% (source: Local Data Company). - 5.3.2 It is still unclear the full effect COVID-19 has had on the evening and night time economy in Lydney due to governmental curfews and restrictions.
-However, the 2021/22 report will look to gauge if there has been a lasting effect on the High Street. - 5.3.3 Lydney has seen a large increase in investment to the Town and surrounding areas within the last few years housing the largest amount of residential development within the District.
-2.2.4 indicates how this has caused a large variation from the other towns in the Forest of Dean in relation to the amount of footfall the high street sees within a month period.
+The vacancy rate for 2021/22 has increased from the previous year with 17 vacant commercial units (at the time of the audit) compared to 15 in the previous period.
+This equates to a 10.5% vacancy rate which is also favourable when compared to the National High Streets Vacancy figure of 14% (source: Local Data Company).

+It must however be noted that the number of units surveyed has decreased since July 2019 due to the removal of second floor premises in the 2020/21 report and as such July 2019, showed a higher percentage of vacant units in 4.2.6.

+Lydney has seen a large increase in investment to the Town and surrounding areas within the last few years housing the largest amount of residential development within the District.